Sikandra Fort

 About Sikandra Fort

-The tomb stands in the center of a large garden complex.
-The red sandstone walls are decorated with geometric patterns and calligraphy.
-The actual grave of Akbar is located in the underground chamber, while a symbolic tomb is placed on the upper platform.
+The tomb stands at the center of a large garden.
+Red sandstone walls surround it.
+Geometric patterns and calligraphy cover the surface.
+The real grave lies in an underground chamber.
+A symbolic tomb sits on the upper platform.

 Detailed Information